marcin-maciej-seweryn/terraform-provider-opensearch/docs/index.md

 - `endpoint`: (String) Server's URL

 ### Optional
-- `aws_request_signing`: (Block List, Max: 1) Sign requests according to AWS requirements.
+- `aws_request_signing`: (Block List, Max: 1)
+ Sign requests according to AWS requirements.
  It requires AWS credentials to be accessible through default provider chain
   - `region`: (String) AWS Region
+  - `role`: (String, Optional) ARN of the role to assume to perform the operation